chr15m/frock/README.md

 Then `php -S 0.0.0.0:8000` & browse to <http://localhost:8000/hello.php>.

+### About

  * In case it's not obvious, this is a hack and probably shouldn't be used in production.
  * This is only superficially Clojure.
 Most things won't work.
  * PRs most welcome.

-Most of the code here comes from the Make-a-LISP project.
+Most of the code here comes from the [Make-a-LISP project](https://github.com/kanaka/mal).
 The project and the PHP port were both built by [Kanaka](https://github.com/kanaka/).

 The only original thing this repository brings is a system for building mal-php code into a distributable artifact.